Family Service Agency

 Family Service Agency - Mesa, AZ

 Family Service Agency is an addiction treatment facility situated at 1107 South Gilbert Road, Suite 104 in the 85204 zip code in Mesa, AZ.
 It specializes in Naltrexone treatment.
 Family Service Agency provides naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Family Service Agency include dialectical behavior therapy, brief intervention and substance use counseling approach.
-Family Service Agency provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
-It also provides co-occurring mental health and drug abuse disorders and substance use treatment.
-Other addiction treatment offered includes treatment for internet use disorder, treatment for gambling disorder and treatment for non-substance use addiction disorder.
+Some of the treatment approaches used by Family Service Agency include rational emotive behavioral therapy, substance use counseling approach and anger management.
+Family Service Agency provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
+It also provides substance use treatment and co-occurring mental health and drug abuse disorders.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.

 Address: 1107 South Gilbert Road, Suite 104, Mesa, AZ 85204